mongodb/docs-realm/source/includes/android-synchronous-reads-writes-ui-thread.rst

-.. admonition:: Synchronous Reads and Writes on the UI Thread
+.. important:: Synchronous Reads and Writes on the UI Thread
-   :class: important

    By default, you can only read or write to a {+realm+} in your application's UI thread using asynchronous transactions.
 That is, you can only use ``Realm`` methods whose name ends with the word